AS Reggina 1914: Serie B (2009–2014)

-The 2011–12 season was another disappointing season from the Amaranto, with a 12th-placed finish.
-Two coaches took charge of Reggina this season; Roberto Breda initially, before being sacked and replaced by Angelo Gregucci, only to be replaced by Breda again towards the end of the season.
-Unlike the previous season they did not make the play-offs.
-Top players in this season's squad include: Adejo, Emerson, (Ramos Borges Emerson), Missiroli, Bonazzoli (C), and Ceravolo.
-Top scorer was Ceravolo with 11.
+The 2011–12 season was another disappointing season for the Amaranto, with a 12th-placed finish.
+Two coaches took charge of Reggina this season: Roberto Breda initially, before being sacked and replaced by Angelo Gregucci, only to be replaced by Breda again towards the end of the season.
+Unlike the previous season, they did not make the play-offs.

-The 2012–13 season would be marred with yet another controversy similar to that of 2006.
-Reggina were penalised for the latest match fixing scandal that hit Italian shores and were given a −4 penalty as a result.
+The 2012–13 season would be marred by yet another controversy similar to that of 2006.
+Reggina were penalized for the latest match-fixing scandal that hit Italian shores and were given a −4 penalty as a result.
 After appeal it was reduced to −2 instead.
-They were in contention for playoff places right until the last few rounds where poor form saw them end the season in 11th place.
+They were in contention for playoff places right up to the last few rounds, but poor form saw them finish 11th.

 The 2013–14 season ended in disaster, as Reggina won just six out of 42 games and finished second bottom, resulting in relegation to Lega Pro.
-The season also marked Foti's retirement from his role as president, who was handed over to Giuseppe Ranieri.
+The season also marked Foti's retirement from his role as president, with Giuseppe Ranieri taking over.

 Lega Pro

 For the club's 2014–15 Lega Pro campaign, Reggina began the season with former captain Francesco Cozza as head coach.
 After a difficult start to the season and two coaching changes, youth team coach and former player Giacomo Tedesco was hired as head coach for the final three weeks of the season.
 Despite winning two of the final three matches, Reggina finished last in the league and would have to rely on an appeal of their point penalty to lift them out of the relegation zone.
-The appeal was successful and 2 points were returned to move them out of last place.
-Tedesco guided the team to survival in the playout over rivals Messina.
+The appeal was successful, and 2 points were returned, moving them out of last place.
+Tedesco guided the team to survival in the playoff over rivals Messina.

 Serie D one-year stint

 Despite avoiding relegation in the 2014–15 season, Reggina failed to meet the deadline to register for Lega Pro and the club declared bankruptcy.
 A new legal person of the club, "A.S.D.
 Reggio Calabria", was formed to play in Serie D for the 2015–16 season, Reggio Calabria ended the season in 4th place, losing in the first round of playoffs against Cavese.
-During the season the club also re-incorporated from associazione sportiva dilettantistica to società sportiva dilettantistica a responsabilità limitata legal form.
+During the season, the club also re-incorporated from associazione sportiva dilettantistica to società sportiva dilettantistica a responsabilità limitata legal form.

 Reggio Calabria was owned by Mimmo Praticò, former regional president of CONI.